bguidinger/powerbi-build-tools/README.md

 ## Overview
 Use Power BI Build Tools to automate common build and release tasks related to Power BI.

-To find out more and get started, check out the [Getting Started](./docs/GettingStarted.md) guide.
+To find out more and get started, check out [this](./docs/GettingStarted.md) guide.

 ## Actions